|This is an unofficial version.

 "fund" means the special account established under section 7. (« Fonds »)

-"local capital project" means a capital project for the benefit of a municipality that involves the acquisition or development of a facility, structure or land for public use, or the upgrading or replacement of such a facility or structure. (« projet d'immobilisations local »)
+"local capital project" means a capital project for the benefit of the residents of one or more municipalities that involves the acquisition or development of a facility, structure or land, or the upgrading or replacement of a facility or structure. (« projet d'immobilisations local »)

 "minister" means the minister appointed by the Lieutenant Governor in Council to administer this Part. (« ministre »)

-"municipal grant" means a grant under this Part
+"municipal grant" means a grant for capital or operating purposes under this Part

 (a) to a municipality;

-(b) to a corporation controlled by a municipality; or
+(b) to a corporation controlled by one or more municipalities; or

-(c) to a corporation or other organization that provides facilities or other things in a municipality, if the minister considers the provision of financial support for those facilities or other things to be in the interests of the municipality or its residents. (« subvention à une municipalité »)
+(c) to a corporation or other organization that provides facilities or other things for the benefit of the residents of one or more municipalities, if the minister considers the provision of financial support for those facilities or other things to be in the interest of the residents of those municipalities. (« subvention à une municipalité »)

 "municipality" includes an Indian Reserve, a local government district and a community under The Northern Affairs Act. (« municipalité »)